 • Infection of hair shaft surface

-• Nodules and ulcers along lymphatics at site of inoculation
+• Nodules and ulcers along lymphatics at the site of injection

-• Creamy growth on various areas of body
+• Creamy growth on various areas of the body

 • "Fungus ball" in tissue

 If not treated on time, the fungal disease can lead to a serious skin infection that might require special medical care.
 Although with proper medication, fungal diseases are treatable and have very little impact on the quality of life.

 The best way to prevent fungal infections is to keep the skin clean and dry.
 Maintaining good hygiene and keeping the infected fungal things away from access is best to avoid fungal infection.
 If you get infected with fungal infections, it is necessary to wash your hands that contact the affected area to not transmit it to the other.